0.43 miles away, PO Box 12404, San Antonio, TX, 78212 , D1

 Do you need help with settling a small estate in Bexar County?

-Walk-in assistance is available to qualifying applicants every other Thursday from 1:00 PM – 3:00 PM.
+Walk-in assistance is available to qualifying applicants.
 Click here for a calendar of upcoming Small Estate Clinics.

 Applicants are encouraged to bring all relevant documents, including the: